 Each week, the group will speak about one of the 4 components and learn skills on how to use these techniques in their day to day life.
 DBT is rooted in finding the balance between acceptance and change.
 We can accept and validate our feelings with the goal of changing how we react, process, and behave.

-What time are the sessions?
+When are the sessions?

 Where are the groups being held?